yalmip/yalmip.github.io/_pages/solvers.md

 A recommended installation if you mainly intend to solve SDPs and LPs and QPs is [MOSEK], [SEDUMI] or [SDPT3].

-If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB](bminb/), a dedicated LP/QP solver is recommended.
+If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB], a dedicated LP/QP solver is recommended.
 Most examples in this Wiki have been generated using [MOSEK], [GUROBI] and [CPLEX].

 If you are in academia, [MOSEK] is convenient since it gives you a very competetive MILP, MIQP, MISOCP and SDP solver in one package.